michaelrlevy/installing_infranodus/README.md

 ```
 On my WSL 2 Ubuntu 18.04, I already have Java OpenJDK instaled, version 10.0.2

-Note there is a slight bug in the Infranodus install docs; the cd ~ and the wget should be on separate lines
+Note there is a slight bug in the Infranodus install docs.
+Where they have
+cd ~ wget http://dist.neo4j.org/neo4j-community-2.0.1-unixtar; and the final cd should be on 4 lines.
+And then to start the server, it's
 ```
-cd ~
-wget http://dist.neo4j.org/neo4j-community-2.0.1-unix.tar.gz tar zxf neo4j-community-2.0.1-unix.tar.gz cd neo4j-community-2.0.1
+bin/neo4j start
 ```